jkndrkn/pinecone-upser-error/README.md

 4. Create a Pinecone index with 1024 dimensions and cosine metric for use with Cohere embeddings

-5. Edit your `config.sh` to point to the correct Pinecone and Cohere credentials
+5. Edit your `config.sh` to point to the correct Pinecone credentials.

 # Testing